drghirlanda/alex/Docs/AlexManual.md

 message both on the standard console output (terminal) and on screen.
 A few errors that may occur before the screen is set up, such as not finding necessary files, are reported only on the standard output.
-On Windows, these messages will appear in files `stdout.txt` and `stderr.txt`, which PEBL creates in the folder where alex is run.
+When running alex through the PEBL launcher, these messages will appear in files `stdout.txt` and `stderr.txt`, which PEBL creates in the folder where alex is run.

 There is one error that appears mysterious to the uninitiated: the screen remains black and alex hangs forever.
 The reason is that alex